Frank Bunker Gilbreth: Family

-Gilbreth married Lillian Evelyn Moller on October 19, 1904, in Oakland, California; they had 12 children.
-Their names were Anne Moller Gilbreth Barney (1905–1987), Mary Elizabeth Gilbreth (1906–1912), Ernestine Moller Gilbreth Carey (1908–2006), Martha Bunker Gilbreth Tallman (1909–1968), Frank Bunker Gilbreth Jr. (1911–2001), William Moller Gilbreth (1912–1990), Lillian Gilbreth Johnson (1914–2001), Frederick Moller Gilbreth (1916–2015), Daniel Bunker Gilbreth (1917–2006), John Moller Gilbreth (1919–2002), Robert Moller Gilbreth (1920–2007), and Jane Moller Gilbreth Heppes (1922–2006); there was also a stillborn daughter (1915) who was not named.
+Gilbreth married Lillian Evelyn Moller on October 19, 1904, in Oakland, California; they had 13 children.
+Their names were Anne Moller Gilbreth Barney (1905–1987), Mary Elizabeth Gilbreth (1906–1912), Ernestine Moller Gilbreth Carey (1908–2006), Martha Bunker Gilbreth Tallman (1909–1968), Frank Bunker Gilbreth Jr. (1911–2001), William Moller Gilbreth (1912–1990), Lillian Gilbreth Johnson (1914–2001), Frederick Moller Gilbreth (1916–2015), Daniel Bunker Gilbreth (1917–2006), John Moller Gilbreth (1919–2002), Robert Moller Gilbreth (1920–2007), and Jane Moller Gilbreth Heppes (1922–2006); there was a stillborn daughter (1915) who was not named.

 Death

 Gilbreth died of a heart attack on June 14, 1924, at age 55.
 He was at the Lackawanna Terminal in Montclair, New Jersey, talking with his wife by telephone.
+In accordance with his wishes, his brain was donated to Harvard University, and his ashes were scattered in the Atlantic Ocean.
 Lillian outlived him by 48 years.

 Work

 Motion studies

 Gilbreth served as a major in the U.S. Army during World War I. His assignment was to find quicker and more efficient means of assembling and disassembling small arms.
 However, he was stricken with rheumatic fever and then pneumonia just weeks into his service, and spent four months in recovery before being discharged.
 The heart damage from this episode would contribute to his premature death six years later.
 According to Claude George (1968), Gilbreth reduced all motions of the hand into some combination of 17 basic motions.
 These included grasp, transport loaded, and hold.
-Gilbreth named the motions therbligs — "Gilbreth" spelled backwards with letters th transposed to their original order.
+Gilbreth named the motions therbligs — "Gilbreth" spelled (approximately) backwards.
 He used a motion picture camera that was calibrated in fractions of minutes to time the smallest of motions in workers.

 Their emphasis on the "one best way" and therbligs predates the development of continuous quality improvement (CQI), and the late 20th century understanding that repeated motions can lead to workers experiencing repetitive motion injuries.

 Gilbreth was the first to propose the position of "caddy" (Gilbreth's term) to a surgeon, who handed surgical instruments to the surgeon as needed.
 Gilbreth also devised the standard techniques used by armies around the world to teach recruits how to rapidly disassemble and reassemble their weapons even when blindfolded or in total darkness.